Ankle Strapping

 3. Add a heel lock

 A heel lock helps improve rearfoot control.
-It usually makes the strapping feel more secure during cutting, landing, and change-of-direction movements.
+It can make the strapping feel more secure during cutting, landing and change-of-direction movements.

 4. Secure the tape comfortably

-Finish by smoothing and securing the tape, with or without a light elastic over-wrap.
-The tape should feel firm but not restrictive.
-If you develop numbness, tingling, throbbing, or colour change, remove it and reapply with less tension.
+Finish by smoothing and securing the tape.
+The tape should feel firm, but not restrictive.
+If you develop numbness, tingling, throbbing or colour change, remove it and reapply with less tension.

 What Else Should You Do Besides Ankle Strapping?